Naethanial/walbar/README.md

 # walbar
 A handy python script to customize your polybar with pywal colors.
+Reset the polybar configuration to include the placeholders, as the script just replaces it with real colors

 ## Requirements
 ### Dependencies